 The only thing we know is there is no one-size-fits-all solution for every woman.
 In short, what works is relying on your internal wisdom rather than outside rules.
-This can be called intuitive eating, aware eating, conscious eating, or simply not dieting, as in the no-diet diet.
-In my work, I call it empowered eating.
+This can be called intuitive eating, attuned eating, aware eating, empowered eating, conscious eating, or simply not dieting.

 What does it mean to not diet?
 It means eating according to what your unique body wants and needs.
 Note that this doesn’t mean eating everything your mind wants, which is where the challenge comes in.